Nathan Fillion: 2009–2018: Television and films

-On July 16, 2018, Fillion and director Allan Ungar released a live action short film based on the Naughty Dog franchise Uncharted.
-The short immediately went viral and was praised for its witty humour, action, and ability to stay true to the source material.
+On July 16, 2018, Fillion and director Allan Ungar released a live-action short film based on the Naughty Dog franchise Uncharted.
+The short immediately went viral and was praised for its witty humor, action, and ability to stay true to the source material.
 Fans and critics took to social media and began campaigning for Netflix to turn it into a series while referring to it as one of the best adaptations of a video game.